Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Modified TOV in Gravity

 In general, Eqs.~(\ref{Eq: eom-dens})--(\ref{Eq: eom-prest}) can be reformulated as a system of modified TOV equations in the framework of $f(Q)$ gravity.
 These equations describe the internal structure of neutron stars and are supplemented by the continuity equation arising from the conservation of the energy-momentum tensor $T_{\mu\nu}$, given by

 By specifying an EoS and providing suitable initial conditions for the metric functions $\nu(r)$ and $\lambda(r)$, as well as for the energy density $\varepsilon$ and pressure $p$, the stellar structure of NSs can be fully determined in $f(Q)$ gravity.
-In the particular limit $f(Q)=-Q$, Eqs.~(\ref{Eq: eom-dens})--(\ref{Eq: eom-prest}) reduce to the standard field equations of GR, and the corresponding GR solutions are recovered (see Appendix~A).
+In the particular limit $f(Q)=-Q$, Eqs.~(\ref{Eq: eom-dens})--(\ref{Eq: eom-prest}) reduce to the standard field equations of GR.
 These equations therefore allow for the computation of NS configurations for various $f(Q)$ gravity models.